Xeverous/the_website/website/pages/cpp/tutorials/beginner/07_arrays/03_std_array/index.rst

 .. description: standard library array type
 .. author: Xeverous

-:cch:`std::array`
-#################

-Changing any such rules would be very risky (and also breaking backwards compatibility) so C++11 came up with a better alternative that has been defined mostly like this:
+By the time you are reading this you should understand:

+- how arrays work (size and indexing)
+- how to pass and use arrays in functions
+- array limitations (no easy way to compare and copy)

+The arrays presented so far are often called "raw arrays", "built-in arrays" or "C arrays".
+This is because they are one of fundamental parts of the C language, one which C++ inherited, including it's limitations and problematic language rules.
+Since majority of rules regarding arrays can not be changed (too much code breakage), C++11 added an alternative.

+Originally :cch:`boost::array`, `std::array` is a wrapper type build on top of C arrays.
+It's core definition looks roughly like this:

 .. cch::
     :code_path: std_array_pseudodef.cpp
     :color_path: std_array_pseudodef.color

-You likely won't get templates and most of the code from this example but to put it shortly - :cch:`std::array` is a wrapper type that has been defined on top of already existing arrays (sometimes called C-arrays to differentiate them from the standard library array type).

-The type syntax of the standard library type is different due to templates, but **all other operations have been defined to be very intuitive and reuse existing operators**.
-The specific feature in play here is *operator overloading* and its core idea is to allow to reuse operators for custom types so that they can be used just like built-in types (e.g. :cch:`int`).
+The type syntax of this standard library type is slightly different because here the stored type and array size are specified as template parameters. **All typical operations have been defined to be very intuitive by reusing existing operators.** The specific feature in play here is *operator overloading* which allows to define meanings for operators for *user-defines types* so that they can be used just like built-in types.
 The feature is explained in its own chapter.

 .. cch::
     :code_path: std_array_example.cpp